 Class of 1968/A.J.
 Thompson, M.D., Memorial Scholarship

 The Class of 1968 was deeply saddened by the 1988 death of its admired classmate, Dr. A. J. Thompson, who once had been selected as Outstanding Intern and then Outstanding Resident at UAMS.
 Later, he became the personal physician to the United States Air Force Thunderbirds.
 Dr. Thompson founded the Little Rock Cardiology Clinic and is credited with bringing state-of-the-art cardiology to central Arkansas.
 He also helped organize several missions through his church to benefit those less privileged in other countries.
 Dr. Thompson was named the College of Medicine Distinguished Alumnus, one of the most prestigious honors bestowed by the College of Medicine, only one year before his valiant struggle with cancer ended his life.
 Dr. Jack Blackshear and Dr. Frederick E Joyce led the effort to establish a scholarship fund in his memory.
-The inaugural award based on outstanding academic achievement was presented in 1993 to Torin Gray of Waldron.
+The inaugural award based on outstanding academic achievement was presented in 1993.

 Class of 1969 Alumni Scholarship